 When deciding what to eat out for dinner, don’t automatically choose the cheapest item on the menu.

 If you really want the $15 burger, don’t get the $9 salad instead.
-It won’t satisfy your craving or fully deliver on the experience, which will make you want to go out for another meal sooner rather than later.
+It won’t satisfy your craving or fully deliver on the experience, which will leave you wanting to go out for another meal sooner rather than later.

 Order What You Can’t Make at Home